-Quiet hours for study are observed from 7:00 p.m. to 9:00 p.m., Monday through Thursday.
+Quiet hours for study are observed from 7:00 p.m. to 7:00 a.m., Monday through Thursday.
 Residents in the hall during these hours are asked to maintain a quiet atmosphere in deference to those who may be studying.